 3. Do not forget to polish and dry after cleaning.

-If you want to have that shiny new look of your stainless steel surfaces, you need to polish them with special products.
-That is important step of your efforts to make your kitchen gleaming.
-When you do that, you have to wipe with a soft cloth in the same direction as the “grain lines” in the steel surfaces.
+If you want to have that shiny new look on your stainless steel surfaces, you need to polish them with special products.
+That is an important step in your efforts to make your kitchen gleaming.
+When you do that, you have to wipe with a soft cloth in the same direction as the “grain lines” on the steel surfaces.
 Begin from top to bottom and that is how you will not leave any marks or prints.
 You can polish these surfaces with silicone-based products or polishing pastes that are specially made for this use.
-You can also use some common oils that you have in your household such as olive oil, lemon oil or baby oil.
+You can also use some common oils that you have in your household such as olive oil, lemon oil, or baby oil.
 Finish with a paper towel to dry the surface.
 Be aware that polishing is made mainly on decorative stainless steel elements, which excludes materials where food is prepared.

 Stainless steel is one of the hardest surfaces to clean because it requires very specific treatment.
 If you think that is better to call professionals, just do it.
 The result is sparkling and it is worth it!

 We provide high-quality cleaning service at an affordable price.
 Our experienced team of professionals prides themselves in maintaining the highest standards.

 When you move out from a rented property, there are a number of things which must be planned and organized.
 This includes the end of tenancy cleaning, which a large number of landlords are now insisting be done by a professional cleaning company.
 Our end of tenancy cleaning services are designed to help take the pressure off you and ensure that you are 100% satisfied with the outcome.